General Core Course Requirements

 Students are not permitted to defend their MA Paper until all other requirements of the degree have been met.
 Exception: In the case of students defending in December or April, it is understood that the students’ current semester courses may not yet have concluded at the time of the Oral Defense.

-Exception: Students in the Global Development Policy MA do not write an MA Paper.
+Exception: Students in the Global Development Policy program do not write an MA Paper.
 They fulfill a different capstone requirement, detailed on the pages for that degree program.